Lil Mosey

 Lathan Moses Stanley Echols (born January 25, 2002), known professionally as Lil Mosey, is an American rapper and singer-songwriter.
 His 2017 single, "Pull Up", received gold certification by the Recording Industry Association of America (RIAA) and led him to sign with Interscope Records.
 His 2018 single, "Noticed", became his first Billboard Hot 100 entry and preceded his debut studio album, Northsbest (2018).
 His second studio album, Certified Hitmaker (2019), peaked at number 12 on the Billboard 200 and spawned the single "Stuck in a Dream" (featuring Gunna).
 The album's 2020 re-issue spawned the single "Blueberry Faygo", which peaked at number eight on the Billboard Hot 100 and yielded Mosey's furthest commercial success.

 Early life

-Lathan Moses Stanley Echols was born on January 25, 2002, in Seattle, Washington, to a white mother and a black father.
+Lathan Moses Stanley Echols was born on January 25, 2002, in Seattle, Washington, to a white mother and a mixed black and Puerto Rican father.
 He was raised by his mother in the north end of Seattle.
 He began rapping in his early teens and started his music career in the eighth grade.
 Echols first attended Mountlake Terrace High School, then transferred to Shorecrest High School in the tenth grade.
 He later dropped out of school following the success of his song "Pull Up", and went on to pursue his career, heading to Los Angeles to record.